 What are the best card games?
-It’s not a question we’d have been asking just a few years ago, when some basic ports of paper-based systems and some minigames in larger titles were all we had access to.
-Now it’s one of the quickest growing genres in the world.
+It is not a question we would have been asking a few years ago, when some basic ports of paper-based systems and some minigames in larger titles were all we had access to.
+Now, there are heaps of candidates for the best card games on PC - it is one of the quickest growing genres in the industry.

 Tactics and scheming your thing?
 Check out the best strategy games on PC.

 What that means is somebody (us) needs to lay down the objective truth (subjective opinion) on which are best card games on PC (the ones we enjoy the most).
 We will cover everything from the biggest player in the genre today (you will never guess which that is), the best ports from paper, the up-and-comers you might not have heard of, and some of the best free card games out there.

 Card battling and turn-based strategy games are a match made in heaven, and Duelyst developers Counterplay Games Inc. are not the only team to successfully pair the two genres.
 However, Duelyst earns its spot on this list of the best card games because of the five-by-nine grid cards are summoned onto, which gives players heaps of options for placing cards and making strategic plays.

 Cards are only used to summon in units too, so Duelyst often feels more like a tactical skirmish than a card battler, and with 400 different cards/units the tactical possibilities are virtually endless.
 On top of all that Duelyst boasts a beautiful art style that is reminiscent of Hyper Light Drifter's gorgeous 16-bit presentation, something you will not find elsewhere on this best card games list.

 The Elder Scrolls: Legends